How Long Do MacBooks Last? Pro & Air Lifespan

 Answer: 7-10 years with light use

 If your MacBook Pro is mainly used for less processor-intensive tasks, such as editing documents and (smaller) spreadsheets, streaming videos, or editing websites, your MacBook Pro could last seven years or more.
 Just keep in mind that while you can keep your MacBook Pro for longer than seven years (as I have), you will eventually stop being able to update to the latest software.
 While your laptop will still function, not having the latest software can be inconvenient, as you might find your laptop is incompatible with certain applications or features.
+This means that you might need to consider replacing your MacBooks from 201.

 How Long Does a MacBook Air Last?